 DISTRICT ASBESTOS & ENVIRONMENTAL PLANS

-The management plan with all related documentation is on file in the office of Mark Lapos, District Asbestos Program Manager.
-Anyone who has concerns regarding asbestos or who wishes to review the plan may do so by appointment by contacting Mr. Lapos at (610)351-5660.
+The management plan with all related documentation is on file in the office of Kurt W. Schreefer, District Asbestos Program Manager.
+Anyone who has concerns regarding asbestos or who wishes to review the plan may do so by appointment by contacting Mr. Schreefer at (610)351-5660.

 In addition to asbestos issues, the district operates programs dealing with environmental concerns that include district drinking water, air quality, bus wash recycling, and general recycling where 1,200 tons of materials have been removed from the waste stream over the last 20 years.
 The district has distributed information to all regularly used contractors and vendors banning the use of lead, mercury and asbestos in any products or services supplied to the district.
 The district also operates an integrated pest management program which is overseen by Kurt Schreefer, Integrated Pest Management Program Manager.
 Furthermore, all full-time district grounds personnel and pool operators are state certified pesticide applicators and strictly follow all regulations related to pesticide and fertilizer applications.
 Anyone who has concerns regarding IPM should contact Mr. Schreefer at (610) 351-5660.

 The district continues to maintain these programs and will strive to address all future environmental concerns in a proactive manner to ensure a safe and healthy environment for all persons using district facilities.